Support for displaced care workers in the South East

 Here to help

-If you are seeking alternative sponsored employment but your employer’s sponsor licence has not been revoked, please refer to our Finding a New Sponsor section for guidance.
+If you are seeking alternative sponsored employment but your employer’s sponsor licence has not been revoked, please refer to our Support for Sponsored Workers section for guidance.

 group talking

-SESCA’s Displaced Care Worker Recruitment Support Scheme is funded by the Department of Health and Social Care (DHSC).
-Funding is currently confirmed until 31 March 2026.
-We are awaiting formal confirmation regarding funding for the 2026–27 financial year, which would allow the scheme to continue until March 2027.
+SESCA’s Displaced Care Worker Recruitment Support Scheme is funded by the Department of Health and Social Care (DHSC) and is now confirmed for its final year, running until 31 March 2027.

 Increased Demand for Support

-• Continue to accept applications from eligible displaced care workers;
+• Accept applications from eligible displaced care workers

 Support available